-Michael Graham is the VP of Retail Solutions & Strategy for Hyosung.
+Michael Graham is the Vice President of Retail Solutions & Strategy for Hyosung.
 In this role, he helps retail customers make decisions about transformation products and unlock the value of those investments.
 Prior to joining Hyosung, Michael worked at Wells Fargo Bank in both the Retail Banking and Technology business units, developing and implementing many transformative solutions and products.

 On August 31, 2021 Microsoft announced the release on Windows 11 which will be available on October 5, 2021.